mhdawson/arduino-esp8266/CeilingFanController/README.md

 # Pictures

-The following are a few pictures of my build:
+The following are a few pictures of my build.
+The first shows the esp8266 circuit I built to control the buttons on the original remote.
+The second that circuit wired into the original remote control (buttons and device select).
+The last 2 shows the final packaging.

 ![picture1](https://raw.githubusercontent.com/mhdawson/arduino-esp8266/master/pictures/fancontroller1.jpg)
 ![picture2](https://raw.githubusercontent.com/mhdawson/arduino-esp8266/master/pictures/fancontroller2.jpg)